-SoftMaker Presentations is in continuing development, and we welcome comments and suggestions from our users.
-If, in the course of your work, you encounter a need for a feature that isn't present, or you have other suggestions, write to us - we want SoftMaker Presentations to measure up to the users' wishes!
+Presentations is in continuing development, and we welcome comments and suggestions from our users.
+If, in the course of your work, you encounter a need for a feature that isn't present, or you have other suggestions, write to us - we want Presentations to measure up to the users' wishes!

-Features of the Android versions
+Android versions